ivy-llc/ivy/README.md

 share updates, sneak peeks, and all sorts of relevant news, certainly a great way to stay in the loop 😄

-Can\'t wait to see you there!
+Can't wait to see you there!

 ------------------------------------------------------------------------

 # Citation

-If you use Ivy for your work, please don\'t forget to give proper credit by including the accompanying [paper](https://arxiv.org/abs/2102.02886) 📄 in your references.
+If you use Ivy for your work, please don't forget to give proper credit by including the accompanying [paper](https://arxiv.org/abs/2102.02886) 📄 in your references.
 It\'s a small way to show appreciation and help to continue to support this and other open source projects 🙌